Mist Thermal Sanctuary brand identity - sauna and natural landscape on Bowen Island

 I build brand identity systems by getting under the surface, understanding not just what a business does, but how it should feel.

-I find the emotional resonance that makes a brand unmistakably distinct, then bring it to life across logos and systems, physical activation and digital experience.
+I find the emotional resonance that makes a brand distinct, then bring it to life across brand identity systems, physical activation and digital experience.

 Have a project in mind?